seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 I serve here voluntarily.

 **ACHILLES**
-Your last service was sufferance, ’twas not
+Your last service was sufferance, 'twas not
 voluntary: no man is beaten voluntary: Ajax was
 here the voluntary, and you as under an impress.

 **THERSITES**
-E’en so; a great deal of your wit, too, lies in your
+E'en so; a great deal of your wit, too, lies in your
 sinews, or else there be liars.
 Hector have a great
-catch, if he knock out either of your brains: a’
+catch, if he knock out either of your brains: a'
 were as good crack a fusty nut with no kernel.

 **ACHILLES**
 What, with me too, Thersites?

 **THERSITES**
-There’s Ulysses and old Nestor, whose wit was mouldy
+There's Ulysses and old Nestor, whose wit was mouldy
 ere your grandsires had nails on their toes, yoke you
 like draught-oxen and make you plough up the wars.